 Applicants will be able to express interest (bid) on up to three eligible properties per advertising cycle.
 In the event that the applicant is in bid position one for more than one property, the applicant must choose the home they want to be considered for.
-Applicants cannot be considered for more than one home at a time.
+Applicants cannot be considered for more than one property at a time.

-Applicants will be placed in order of priority band, including any additional priority awarded followed by the date they were placed into the band.
-Exceptions to this will occur when a local letting plan (LLP) exists or the property has adaptations that will meet the specific needs of someone on the waiting list who requires these adaptations
+Applicants will be placed in order of priority band, including any additional priority awarded, followed by the date they were placed into the band.
+Exceptions to this will occur when a local letting plan (LLP) exists or the property has adaptations that will meet the specific needs of someone on the waiting list who requires these adaptations.

-Any planning law that restricts who qualifies for a nomination to a home will be made clear in the advertisement, as will any other restrictions arising from a LLP or a Registered Provider policy to restrict access to certain categories or band of applicants.
+Any planning law that restricts who qualifies for a nomination to a property will be made clear in the advertisement, as will any other restrictions arising from a LLP or a Registered Provider policy to restrict access to certain categories or band of applicants.

 The Council may make directly matched nominations without advertising properties.
-Such nominations will not make up more than 10% of all nominations and will be monitored quarterly.
+Such nominations will not normally make up more than 10% of all lettings, unless there are exceptional circumstances determined by the Council.
+Direct nominations will be monitored quarterly.

 Applicants placed into the Emergency Band will be entitled to one offer of accommodation only.
-Should the applicant not respond to requests to contact staff or refuse this offer, and following investigation this offer is deemed suitable, their qualification and their priority on the housing register will be reviewed.
-This will result in an applicant's banding being lowered or their application being cancelled.
+Should the applicant not respond to requests to contact staff or refuse this offer, if following investigation this offer is deemed suitable, their qualification and their priority on the housing register will be reviewed, which may result in an applicant's banding being lowered.